mreinstein/visualizer/readme.md

 ## Usage

 Once the page is up, allow it to access microphone/line-in input.
-Use the number keys to select a visualization, and the += key to switch between variants of that visualization.
+Use 1-5 to select a visualization, and the += key to switch between variants of that visualization.

 On OS X you can use [Soundflower](http://rogueamoeba.com/freebies/soundflower/) to redirect system audio, and on Windows you can use [VB Cable](http://vb-audio.pagesperso-orange.fr/Cable/).